jonmaiga/mx3/README.md

         return x;
     }

-The name 'mx3' comes from this construction (revision 1), multiply then xor-shift and repeat three times (referred to as 'mxmxmx' in posts).
+The name 'mx3' comes from this construction (version 1), multiply then xor-shift and repeat three times (referred to as 'mxmxmx' in posts).

 ## mx3::random